Woodpecker is the same day admission unit (SDAU). Patients come to Woodpecker before having an operation or procedure under anaesthetic.

 After their operation or investigation, your child will be taken to the recovery area in the operating theatre to start waking up.
 Your child will then be transferred to their postoperative ward to recover.
 The ward nurses will explain what care your child will need and when they are likely to be ready to go home or be transferred to another hospital.

 We will allocate a bed space to your child according to how their psychological and social needs are best met when balanced with their clinical needs.
 Single cubicles tend to be allocated to children who either have an infection or need to be protected from infection.

 As part of our progress towards protecting your child’s dignity, we have introduced a new type of theatre gown.
 This provides unrestricted access for our nurses and doctors while keeping your child covered up and comfortable at all times.

 Security and fire

-For security reasons, the doors to Woodpecker Ward are kept locked.
-Please ring the bell and when asked, state who you are and the name of the child you have come to visit.
+For security reasons, the doors to Woodpecker are kept locked.
+Please ring the bell and when asked, state who you are and the name of your child.